Pressure Vessel Calculator (ASME VIII)

 Welding

-As all pressure vessels must to be welded using certified materials and coded welders, weld joint factors (WJF) between 0.9 and 1.0 are the norm in their design.
+As all pressure vessels must be welded using certified materials and coded welders, weld joint factors (WJF) between 0.9 and 1.0 are the norm in their design.

 Variable Plate Thickness